The Link Between Social Relationships and Brain Health: Insights and Strategies

 Recent research findings shed light on the significant implications of loneliness and its potential to harm cognitive functionality.

 1. Isolation impacts: A study published in the ‘Journal of Neurology, Neurosurgery & Psychiatry’ reported that social isolation could increase the risk of developing dementia by up to 50%.
-The lack of regular interaction leads to cognitive decline as the brain lacks stimulation from conversations and activities.
+The lack of regular interaction leads to as the brain lacks stimulation from conversations and activities.

 2. Loneliness Statistics: According to data by Cigna, nearly half (46%) of U.S adults report feeling lonely sometimes or always.
 This widespread phenomenon adds an additional layer of concern given its correlation with heightened risk for conditions such as Alzheimer’s disease.